RHuebsch13/AnatomyMan/README.md

 CSS styling is applied as:

-line 1 - 17 navbar
+line 1 navbar

-line 26 - 90 index.html
+line 26 index.html

-line 92 - 138 instructions.html
+line 92 instructions.html

-line 142 - 229 pop-ups
+line 149 pop-ups/buttons

-line 231 media queries
+line 239 media queries

 # 4. Testing
 Testing is done to verify that the software behaves as expected and meets the specified requirements.
 There are two types of testing, both are undertaken in this project: Manual testing involves human testers executing test cases for verification, while Automation testing involves the use of automation tools to execute tests.
 Jest is an example of such tools.